wddwycc/DDTableViewController/README.md

 }
 ```

-Then,forget about all `UITableView` delegate methods,use `DDTableViewController`:
+Use `[Array<CellConfiguratorType>]` as the model layer.
+Forget about all `UITableView` delegate methods, `CellConfiguratorType` will handle it all automatically.
+use `DDTableViewController` to initialize the table:

 ```swift
 let cellConfigurators:[Array<CellConfiguratorType>] = [